Schematic of Blood Flow Through the Heart

 The emphasis on this page is on the heart and blood vessels and not the lungs, since this would make this page far too complicated.
 We will show you a few pictures of the lungs since they are intimately involved with the cardiovascular system.
 The lungs have an extensive blood supply, which is necessary if they are to replenish the oxygen of the millions of red blood cells presented to them every second.
 As you know from the diagram above, the blood that enters the lungs comes from the right ventricle of the heart.

 The lungs have an extensive network of passages and blood vessels.
 This barium radiograph illustrates just some of those breathing passages.
-The barium outlines the major bronchi, the large white breathing passages below.
+The barium outlines 3 major bronchi (not the 3 major blood vessels above), the large white breathing passages below.
 All the fainter whitish area in the lungs below are barium in the small bronchi and alveoli.
 You can see how extensive this network is.

 Since we are an exotics practice, we thought it might be fun to show you the air filled lungs of a bearded dragon.
 The heart is the purplish and round structure to the upper left of the picture.
 The lung is the air filled and mesh appearing structure in the middle of the picture.